tonywon89/feed_my_curiosity/README.md

 - [ ] write production README
 - [x] Style Splash Page
-- [ ] deploy to Heroku and make sure everything is working
+- [x] deploy to Heroku and make sure everything is working
 - [x] finalize styling touches
 - [x] add favicon
-- [ ] buy a domain name, and set it up
+- [x] buy a domain name, and set it up
 - [ ] upgrade Heroku account

 ### Bonus (TBD)

+- [ ] can save articles
 - [ ] FeedIndexItem has number of readers, number of articles/Week
 - [ ] FeedIndexItem photo is black and white initially, then fades into color
 - [ ] Modals can have multiple tabs